353words/simulations/README.md

-# Using Simulations
+### Introduction

-> If you can write a for-loop, you can do statistics
+> If you can write a for-loop, you can do statistics.
 > - Jake Vanderplas

 A lot of developers shy away from problems which involve statistics or probability.
 Which is shameful since in today's data-rich environment, you can gain a lot of insights from data.

-In the blog post I'll show you a tool that requires no knowledge in statistics or probably - a simulation.
+In this blog post, I'll show you how to write a simulation tool which requires no knowledge in statistics or probability.
 Simulations are easy to write and can be a very effective tool in research.
-All you need are some programming skills and a random number generator.
+You only need some basic programming skills and a random number generator.

-## Catan
+### Catan

 ![](catan.png)

-In the game of [Catan](https://en.wikipedia.org/wiki/Catan), you gain resources if a roll of two dice matches a number of a tile.
-At the beginning of the game you place your settlements next to some tiles and would like to pick tiles that have higher probability of being matched.
+In the game of [Catan](https://en.wikipedia.org/wiki/Catan), you gain resources when a roll of two dice match a number of a tile on the board.
+At the beginning of the game, you place your settlements next to tiles with the idea of selecting titles that have a higher probability of being matched.

+The first thing we need for our simulation is the ability to roll a die and get the result.

 **Listing 1: Dice roll**
 ```
-9 // diceRoll simulate a dice roll
+09 // diceRoll simulate a dice roll.
 10 func diceRoll() int {
-11     // Intn returns values in the range [0-6), we want [1-6]
+11     // Intn(6) returns values in the range 0-5 (inclusive), we want 1-6.
 12     return rand.Intn(6) + 1
 13 }
 ```

-Listing one shows one dice roll.
-On line 12 we adjust the values returned from `rand.Intn(6)` to be 1-6 instead of 0-5.
+Listing 1 shows how we will perform a single dice roll for our simulation.
+On line 12, we use the random `Intn` function from the `math` package and adjust the values returned to be 1-6 instead of 0-5.

+Next, we need to simulate rolling two dice over and over to learn what sum’s of the two dice tend to be rolled the most.

 **Listing 2: Dice roll simulation**
 ```
-15 // simulate run n simulation of two game cube rolls and returns the percentage for each total of first and second roll
+15 // simulate executes “runs” two game cube rolls.
+16 // It returns the percentage for each total of first and second roll.
-16 func simulate(n int) map[int]float64 {
+17 func simulate(runs int) map[int]float64 {
-17     counts := make(map[int]int)
+18     counts := make(map[int]int)
-18     for i := 0; i < n; i++ {
+19     for i := 0; i < runs; i++ {
-19         val := diceRoll() + diceRoll()
+20         val := diceRoll() + diceRoll()
-20         counts[val]++
-21     }
+21         counts[val]++
-22
+22     }
+23
-23     // Convert counts to fractions
+24     // Convert from counts to fractions.
-24     fracs := make(map[int]float64)
+25     fracs := make(map[int]float64)
-25     for val, count := range counts {
+26     for val, count := range counts {
-26         frac := float64(count) / float64(n)
+27         frac := float64(count) / float64(runs)
-27         fracs[val] = frac
+28         fracs[val] = frac
-28     }
+29     }
+30
-29     return fracs
+31     return fracs
-30 }
+32 }
 ```

-Listing 2 shows a simulation of `n` rolls of two dice.
-On line 17 we initialize a `counts` map that will count how many times each sum of two dice rolls we saw.
-On line 19 we simulate a roll of two dice and one line 20 we update the counts.
-On lines 23-28 we convert the counts to fractions of the total amount of runs (`n`) and finally on line 29 we return the fractions.
+Listing 2 shows our `simulation` function.
+This function rolls two dice `runs` number of times and returns the percent of time any given sum was rolled over `n`.
+On line 18, we initialize a `counts` map that will hold the counts for the different sum’s rolled.
+On line 20, we roll the two dice and calculate the sum.
+On line 21, we update the count for that sum in the map.
+On lines 25-29, we convert the sums to fractions based on the total number of rolls and finally on line 31, we return the results.

+Finally, we need a little application to run the simulation.

 **Listing 3: Running the simulation**
 ```
-32 func main() {
+34 func main() {
-33     rand.Seed(time.Now().Unix())
-34
 35     fracs := simulate(1_000_000)
 36     for i := 2; i <= 12; i++ {
 37         fmt.Printf("%2d -> %.2f\n", i, fracs[i])